k2view-academy/K2View-Academy/articles/demo_project/README.md

 2. Define SQLite type interfaces for each of these as explained in the [Interfaces Definition](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.2/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md) article.

 N.B.
-Add the full location path (to where you downloaded the 3 DBs) to each of the DBs in the Fabric Studio interfaces screens
+Add the full location path (to where you downloaded the 3 DBs) to each of the DBs in the Fabric Studio interfaces screens.